-Nearly 28 million people working in the private sector in the U.S. have no access to earned sick time, or “paid sick leave” (PSL), for short-term health needs and preventive care.
-Working people in the United States face an impossible choice when they are sick: to stay home and risk their economic stability, or to go to work and risk their health and the public’s health.
+Nearly 28 million people working in the private sector in the U.S. have no access to earned sick time, or “paid sick leave” (PSL) for short-term health needs and preventive care.
+These workers face an impossible choice when they are sick: to stay home and risk their economic stability, or go to work and risk their health and the public’s health.
+Seven in ten of the lowest-wage workers do not have paid sick days to care for their own health.
+Black, Indigenous, and people of color (BIPOC) workers, low-wage, part-time, immigrant, and service-industry workers are especially unlikely to have access to paid sick days.

 Our Theory of Change

-As some companies that initially adopted paid sick leave policies have started to reduce paid sick time despite new COVID-19 variants presenting continued risks to workers, ICCR’s members will continue to keep the pressure on for the 2023 filing season.
-Companies that were unresponsive to initial ICCR requests to engage on paid sick leave may be subject to investor escalation through shareholder proposals or other tactics.
+As some companies that initially adopted paid sick leave policies have started to reduce their paid sick time despite new COVID-19 variants presenting continued risks to workers, ICCR’s members are keeping the pressure during the 2023 filing season.